-- 1. liabilities held mainly for transaction purposes; - 2. liabilities due for payment within 12 months after the balance sheet date; and - 3. the business entity does not have an unconditional right to defer settlement of the liability for at least 12 months after the balance sheet date.
+- 1. liabilities held mainly for transaction purposes; - 2. liabilities due for payment within 12 months after the balance sheet date; and - 3.
+Liabilities for which the Consolidated Company does not have a substantive right, as of the balance sheet date, to defer settlement for at least 12 months after the balance sheet date.